Emanuel Nunes Carvalho: Career

 In 1811, Emanuel Nunes Carvalho became the hazzan of Charleston's Jewish community, as well as ran a Jewish school there and taught Christian clergymen Hebrew.
 In 1813, he became a naturalized American citizen in Charleston.
 In 1814, Nunes Carvalho was selected as the hazzan of Philadelphia's Congregation Mikveh Israel, where he served for three years until his death.
 While in Charleston, he may have owned a slave, but had none in the 1810 census, nor by his death in Philadelphia.

 In Philadelphia, Rabbi Nunes Carvalho published A Key to the Hebrew Tongue (Philadelphia, 1815).
 His A Sermon, preached on Sunday, July 7, 1816, on Occasion of the Death of the Rev. Mr. Gershom Mendes Seixas (Philadelphia, 1816) was the first Jewish sermon printed in the United States.

 Family

 Carvalho's brother David Nunes Carvalho helped found the first reformed congregation in the United States, the Reformed Society of Israelites, in Charleston in 1825.
 His nephew, Solomon Nunes Carvalho, was a famous artist, photographer, explorer and inventor.
-His great-nephew David Nunez Carvalho was an ink, paper and handwriting expert who helped prove the innocence of Alfred Dreyfus.
+His great-nephew David Nunes Carvalho was an ink, paper and handwriting expert who helped prove the innocence of Alfred Dreyfus.

 Death

-Carvalho died in Philadelphia, Pennsylvania in 1817 and was buried in his congregation's cemetery.
+Carvalho died in Philadelphia, Pennsylvania, in 1817.